Family Center Manager

 - Provide low-cost clothing, furniture, and household goods to those in need

 - Provide job skills training and work experience

 - Empower individuals to help themselves and others

 - Create a sense of community and teamwork mentality

-Community Helping Hands exists to help meet the needs of people while showing them the love of Christ as we equip and empower them to help themselves and others.
+Community Helping Hands demonstrates the love of Christ by helping our community thrive as we empower people to help themselves and others.

 Our Thrift Store and Showrooms are open to the public.
 A person who cannot afford such essential items may get a referral from an organization or church, make an appointment, and we will issue them a voucher to use in the store, depending on the availability of items.